[This article was originally published in 2020 by Trucks, Parts, Service. It has been updated to include more timely information.]

 Giesen says side skirts are the most popular by far, with other aerodynamic equipment for trailers garnering little overall interest.
 “They have the best actual fuel savings and pricing makes them very attractive, [providing the] best ROI,” he says.

-Doug Kenney, director of national fleet sales, East Manufacturing, who has nearly 40 years in the trailer industry, agrees.
+Doug Kenney, director of national fleet sales, East Manufacturing, who has over 40 years in the trailer industry, agrees.
 “When fleets are incorporating aerodynamic devices on platform trailers, side skirts are almost always specified,” he says.

 “When we talk aerodynamics, especially for the over-the-road fleets, we talk about the Kenworth T680,” says Cameron Nichols, marketing manager, Palmer Kenworth.
 The T680 is Kenworth’s most aerodynamic model and has received the U.S. Environmental Protection Agency SmartWay designation.